tubearchivist/tubearchivist/docs/Settings.md

 ### Some notes:
 - This will **consume** the files you put into the import folder: Files will get converted to mp4 if needed (this might take a long time...) and moved to the archive, *.json* files will get deleted upon completion to avoid having duplicates on the next run.
+- There should be no subdirectories added to */cache/import*, only video files.
+If your existing video library has video files inside subdirectories, you can get all the files into one directory by running `find ./ -mindepth 2 -type f -exec mv '{}' . \;` from the top-level directory of your existing video library.
+You can also delete any remaining empty subdirectories with `find ./ -mindepth 1 -type d -delete`.
 - Maybe start with a subset of your files to import to make sure everything goes well...
 - Follow the logs to monitor progress and errors: `docker-compose logs -f tubearchivist`.